Akshat1506-max/akshatsportfolio.github.io/README.md

-Here’s a professional and descriptive **README.md** file for your portfolio website:

----

 # Akshat Thakkar's Portfolio

 Welcome to the repository for **Akshat Thakkar's Portfolio Website**!
 This project showcases my professional experience, certifications, skills, projects, and contact details.
 It is a lightweight and responsive static website designed for quick loading and accessibility.